jushitan2023/01_sql_magist_in_brazil/README.md

 Please follow the list of more conrete questions from the different memebers if the Eniac company.

-We got a data from magist and got the answers to our questions wiht mySQL.
+We received a dataset from magist and answered related business questions wiht mySQL.

 ---